How do payday loans work?

-- Information about your income, such as whether you receive Centrelink payments and how much you earn per week
+- Information about an applicant's income, such as whether they receive Centrelink payments and how much they earn per week

-Whether or not you are approved for a payday loan depends entirely on your financial situation:
+Whether or not someone is approved for a payday loan depends entirely on their financial situation:

 - If you are employed.
-You are in a good position to receive a payday loan, even if you're on a low income.
-Lenders look for regular payments from your employer so you will need to be able to show this on your bank statements, that is, not be paid in cash.
-If you are paid in cash take a look at our guide here.
+An employed person is in a good position to receive a payday loan, even if they're on a low income.
+Lenders look for regular payments from an employer, so applicant's will need to be able to show this on their bank statements.
+In other words, they need to be paid into their transaction account, and not in cash.
+People who are paid in cash can refer to our guide.

 - If you receive Centrelink benefits.
 Many lenders will consider those who receive Centrelink payments for a loan.
-Some will require that you receive 50% of your income from another source or that your loan repayments can't exceed a certain percentage of your income.
-There are also restrictions as to what kind of Centrelink you receive.
+Some will require that their applicants receive 50% of their income from another source or that their loan repayments can't exceed a certain percentage of their income.
+There are also restrictions as to what kind of Centrelink they receive.

 - If you have bad credit.
-Payday loans are a haven for those with bad credit, so this is rarely a problem.
-Lenders look at your capacity to repay the loan rather than your credit history.
-However, there will be restrictions if you are currently or have been bankrupt.
+Payday lenders almost always accept applicants with bad credit.
+Lenders look at the applicant's capacity to repay the loan rather than their credit history.
+But it's safer to check the eligibility criteria first, to ensure this is the case, before applying.
+There are also usually restrictions for those who are currently or have been bankrupt.

 - If you are unemployed.
-You may be eligible for a loan if you are receiving some sort of income, whether it be through Centrelink or investments.
-If you can demonstrate a willingness and capacity to repay you may be considered for a loan while unemployed.
+Unemployed applicants may be eligible for a loan if they are receiving some sort of income, whether it be through Centrelink or investments.
+If someone can demonstrate a willingness and capacity to repay, they may be considered for a loan while unemployed.

-One advantage of payday loans is how quickly you can receive your funds.
-This does differ between lenders but you can generally receive your loan amount on the same or next business day, depending on when you are approved and who you bank with.
+One potential advantage of payday loans is how quickly successful applicants can receive their funds.
+This does differ between lenders, but generally customers receive their loan amounts on the same or next business day, depending on when they are approved and who they bank with.

-Many lenders require that you are approved before 2pm on a business day to receive your funds that same day.
-So if you need your funds sooner rather than later it's best to apply in the morning.
-You can also consider lenders with a shopfront, as you may be able to receive your funds within the hour.
+Many lenders require that their customers are approved before 2pm on a business day to receive their funds that same day.
+So, if someone needs their funds sooner rather than later, it's best for them to apply in the morning.
+Payday loan customers can also consider lenders with a shopfront, as they may be able to receive funds within the hour.

 How much the loan will cost

-- Establishment fee that is 20% of the amount you borrow
+- Establishment fee that is 20% of the amount borrowed

-- Monthly fee that is 4% of the amount you borrow
+- Monthly fee that is 4% of the amount borrowed

 - A government fee or charge